 When a family member goes missing without any evidence of their death, the hope will always remain for that person’s well-being.
 In the meantime, their family may need to handle serious matters of the person’s estate.

-When a family member passes away, the issue of a death certificate allows the family to conduct the appropriate transitions under the law in an efficient manner.
-Under the Survivorship and Presumption of Death Act, (RSBC 1996, c 444) – the family can apply for the presumption of death in specified cases.
+When a family member passes away, the issuance of a death certificate by the Vital Statistics office allows the family to conduct the appropriate transitions under the law in an efficient manner.
+Under the Presumption of Death Act, (RSBC 1996, c 444) – the family can apply for the presumption of death in specified cases.

-This allows someone to change the legal status of their spouse in order sell their home, while leaving untouched the status of the marriage itself.
-This is a beautiful portion of the law, showing the flexibility and compassion for families of missing persons who will never give up hope, while allowing them some closure in a logistical sense.
+This may allow a survivor to change the legal status of their spouse in order sell their home, while leaving untouched the status of the marriage itself.
+This is a far reaching portion of the law, showing the flexibility and compassion for families of missing persons who will never give up hope, while allowing them some closure in a logistical sense.